I tried it. I tried the cat poop coffee.

 Was it weird to make a cup of coffee using beans I knew had gone through the digestive system of a civet cat?
 Absolutely.

 Was it worth it?
 Hell yeah.

 I tried Kopi Luwak coffee… and I think you should too.

 What Is Kopi Luwak Coffee?

 Kopi luwak coffee beans are eaten by Asian Palm Civet Cats (while they’re inside the coffee cherry).
 During digestion, the chemical makeup of the beans change to form a unique flavor experience.

 Pure Kopi Luwak, the company whose beans I tried, partners with coffee farmers who walk their farm and collect the coffee beans from the cat droppings over time.
 They’re then dried and roasted, like all other coffee beans.

-However, this slow, natural process means the Kopi Luwak coffee beans are pricey – $150 per bag, pricey (no, really).
+This slow, natural process means the Kopi Luwak coffee beans are pricey – $100+ per bag, pricey (no, really).
 That may sound crazy – and it is a little bit – but it’s also just supply and demand.

 Good News: Kopi Luwak Coffee Has Extra Health Benefits